l0450/JavaPrograms/README.md

 ### PersonalData.java ###

-The PersonalData.java program represents a **simple personal profile** by using different types of variables.
+The PersonalData.java program represents a **simple personal profile** using different variables.
-It demonstrates how multiple pieces of information (with different data types) can be stored, manipulated, and displayed in a meaningful way.
+It demonstrates how multiple pieces of information (with different data types) can be stored, manipulated, and displayed meaningfully.

 The program stores 5 different attributes of a person, each with its appropriate data type:
 + Person's name